pbozeman/home-cloud/README.md

 - K3s:
   - all the usual, prometheus, nginx-ingress, etc.
   - private docker repo
-  - Beginnings of a working k3s homeasistant with injected configs
+  - backup of stateful pv/pvc and restore on a raw cluster
+  - ephemeral home-automation stack, but with stateful vms that get restored after a cluster wipe